Updates, commentary, training and advice on immigration and asylum law

-How to avoiding the dreaded float list in the immigration tribunal
+How to avoid the dreaded float list in the immigration tribunal

 The float list is dreaded by lawyers and hated by appellants.
 Basically, the immigration tribunal is already so under resourced (and that is before the coming cuts) and so utterly lacking in respect for immigrants and their friends, families and lawyers that a higher number of cases are listed to be heard on a given day than there are hearing rooms or judges available.
 At some point a few days before the hearings, a member of the administrative staff at the tribunal picks out some cases to be put on this “float list” of cases that are not allocated to a hearing room or a judge.
 The appellants or lawyers are not told.
 Oh no. They find out when they arrive at 9.30am and then have to wait.
 Most of the time they are then called on if or when a hearing room and judge becomes available later in the day, once all the other cases have all been dealt with.